jorgschulze73/gc-docs/docs/installation/device-setup/configuration.md

 {: .note }
 > The default value is `1` and the upper limit is `50`

+### Remote attestations
+The field `remote_attestations` is an optional boolean flag available on Android that you can use to redirect SafetyNet and Play Integrity attestations to some other devices.

+This is particularly useful in case you want to run Exeggcute on targets that are not able to pass attestations by themselves, such as emulators and virtual devices.

 [pre-required]: {% link docs/installation/installation.md %}
 [^1]: [com.apple.developer.device-information.user-assigned-device-name](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_device-information_user-assigned-device-name)